 The International Digital Curation Conference is a leading event on digital curation and Research Data Management.
-The DCC is partnering with the University of Melbourne to take IDCC to Australia for the first time this year.
-They are looking forward to new perspectives, new audiences and new partnerships from all around the world.
+The DCC organised the event in partnership with the University of Melbourne to take IDCC to Australia for the first time in 2019.

-The main conference programme will take place on 5-6 February.
-They have a fantastic set of keynote speakers lined up.
-Christine Kenneally, an independent journalist, will open the conference with a presentation on "Data, the creation of history and its impact on real lives."
-Day two will start with a plenary discussion between Nancy McGovern and Clifford Lynch on digital practice and collaboration, and the conference will close with a keynote from Dr Patricia Brennan, Director of US National Library of Medicine, on "Jumping into the stream of data curation."
+The main conference programme took place from 5-6 February, with a fantastic set of keynote speakers.
+Christine Kenneally, an independent journalist, opened the conference with a presentation on "Data, the creation of history and its impact on real lives."
+Day two began with a plenary discussion between Nancy McGovern and Clifford Lynch on digital practice and collaboration, and the conference closed with a keynote speech from Dr Patricia Brennan, Director of US National Library of Medicine, on "Jumping into the stream of data curation."
 Click here for the full programme.

-They have a selection of workshops on 4 February.
-These include sessions on software curation, supporting data management in academic institutions, FAIR data in ecoscience and digital preservation carpentry, amongst others.
+They held a selection of workshops on 4 February.
+These included sessions on software curation, supporting data management in academic institutions, FAIR data in ecoscience and digital preservation carpentry, among others.

-Given the previous popularity of their Birds of a Feather sessions, where delegates shape the content of the programme, they have also decided to hold an aptly named unconference, 7 February.
+Given the previous popularity of their Birds of a Feather sessions, where delegates shape the content of the programme, they also decided to hold an aptly named Unconference on 7 February.
 Find out more about the Unconference HERE.